innate-creative/droitwich-chiro-2023/_conditions/disc-injuries.md

 ## Treating disc injuries:

-Here at (Insert Practice Name) we take a holistic approach to treating conditions of the spine, including disc injuries.
+Here at Droitwich Neck & Back Clinic we take a holistic approach to treating conditions of the spine, including disc injuries.
 We focus on the entire neuromusculoskeletal system, rather than simply the injury site.
 This includes the spine as a whole, extremity joints (hip, knee, etc), muscles,  ligaments, tendons, as well as the nervous system.
 The first step in helping you manage and prevent your problem is to ensure we have an accurate diagnosis.
 We achieve this through a comprehensive clinical history, thorough physical examination including; neurological, orthopaedic, and musculoskeletal tests, and possibly further diagnostic investigations such as X-Rays (if required).

 >Once our team has all the information required to make an accurate diagnosis, we will explain our findings to you in a simple and concise manner.
 Based on the information we collect, we will then tailor a treatment plan specific to your condition and goals.